Skip to content

 If the AI cannot check availability, respect booking rules, create the event, send the confirmation, and notify the business, it is just a better voicemail.

 This is how a practical stack works with Twilio, Google Calendar, and Gmail.
+If you want the answer-first version, the Google Calendar Twilio integration workflow maps the booking and reminder logic directly.

 The basic architecture: